sv1996/sv1996/README.md

 ## I'm a Software Engineer, A Learner, A Minimalist, and Techie!!

-- 🔭 I am a Life Long Student
+- 🔭 I am a Life Long Student and a nerd
 - 🌱 I’m currently learning Cloud Computing Essentials
 - 👯 I’m looking to collaborate with other Developers and Cool Projects
 - 🥅 2021 Goals: Practice more DSA problems and Learning New Tech Stack
-- ⚡ Fun fact: I love to ride bikes and play guitar also I am Yoga Practitioner
+- ⚡ Fun fact: I love to ride bikes also I am Yoga Practitioner

 ### Connect with me: